kevinma0/kevinma0.github.io/_project/S00-streetart.md

 **Worst Experience?**

-Dirtbike teenagers hanging out on the street all evening and scaring all my customers away with the noise.
+Teenagers on dirtbikes hanging out on the street all evening and scaring all my customers away with the noise.

 Or, that customer that walked off without giving the "suggested donation".
 Haha.
+My fault really.

+Nothing that was too bad.
+I had a lot stranger experiences when <a class="underline black" href="{{site.baseurl}}/vignettes/">hitchhiking</a>.

 <figure class="ph5-ns ph4 mw6 pb3 center"><img class="mb4" src="{{site.baseurl}}/assets/img/streetart/kid.jpg"></figure>